API Status Get API Key

 }

-When a field is deprecated, you will have advance notice before it is removed.
-Monitor the @deprecated annotations in the schema to stay informed of upcoming changes and migrate to the recommended replacements before the removal date.
+You'll always have advance notice before a field is removed.
+Keep an eye on the @deprecated annotations in the schema, our Changelog, and migrate to the recommended replacements before the removal date.

 Using Input Objects for Operation Arguments

-Operations use input objects rather than inline arguments.
-This keeps the argument surface flexible as the API evolves.
+We use input objects rather than inline arguments.
+This keeps things flexible as the API evolves.
 For example, instead of passing individual scalars:

 type Mutation {